Castdeath97/skin-pigment-analysis/README.md

 skin-pigment-analysis
 ==============================

-Development and Analysis of Machine Learning Models for the Diagnosis of Pigmented Skin Lesions.
+Development and Analysis of Machine Learning Models for the Diagnosis of Pigmented Skin Lesions based on HAM10000 kaggle challenge: https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000 .

 Usage and Prerequisites
 -----------------------